 with its success in India, OneWeb has the number of satellites needed for global coverage

-At 10:14 a.m. this Sunday in India, when the contact of the 36 satellites launched 1 hour and 14 minutes earlier from the Satish Dhawan space center in Sriharikota, was established, the teams of OneWeb, the British satellite communications company in low orbit , was doubly smiling: not only were they keeping their promise to bring secure high-speed internet connectivity to India in the near future, including in remote areas, but they could also be happy to have enough satellites to cover by the end of the year the whole planet.
+At 10:14 a.m. this Sunday in India, when the contact of the 36 satellites launched 1 hour and 14 minutes earlier from the Satish Dhawan space center in Sriharikota, was established, the teams of OneWeb, the British satellite communications company in low orbit , was doubly smiling: not only were they keeping their promise to bring secure high-speed internet connectivity to India in the near future, including in remote areas, but they might also be happy to have enough satellites to cover by the end of the year the whole planet.
 As a reminder, with its constellation in low orbit, a few hundred kilometers above sea level, OneWeb provides high-speed, low-latency internet, i.e. fast data transmission, for the particular benefit of isolated regions without fiber optics.

 “This is the biggest milestone in OneWeb’s history, as we reach the number of satellites needed for global coverage.
 With today’s satellite deployment (..) we are realizing this central ambition and are even closer to changing lives on a large scale,” said Neil Masterson, CEO of OneWeb, in a statement.
 British low-orbit satellite communications company.